Adhi262004/TCs-Stock-Data/README.md

 The MinMaxScaler is crucial for deep learning models like LSTM to ensure that all features are on a similar scale, which helps the model train more effectively.

-Visualization is key to understanding model performance and identifying where predictions deviate from the actual stock prices.
+Visualization is key to understanding model performance and identifying where predictions deviate from the stock prices.

 Future Scope
 Hyperparameter Tuning: Experiment with different LSTM layers, neuron counts, and epochs to optimize model performance.